NPR Electoral Map: Biden Lead Widens Again With Less Than A Month To Go

 Loading...

-It's been a rough couple of weeks for President Trump.
+It has been a rough couple of weeks for President Trump.

 His performance in the first presidential debate was widely panned; Trump and several members of his inner circle contracted COVID-19; and then the president said he was pulling out of the next debate, after the debate commission said it wanted the candidates to appear from remote locations, citing safety concerns in the wake of Trump's diagnosis.

-That has left the fate of the remaining debates in doubt, as the campaigns and commission scramble to figure out how to proceed.
+The latter has left the fate of the remaining debates in doubt, as the campaigns and commission scramble to figure out how to proceed.

-Given all of that, President Trump's standing in the NPR electoral map analysis has gotten worse.
+Given all of that, Trump's standing in the NPR electoral map analysis has gotten worse.
 With states that are determined to be likely to go for either candidate or leaning toward them, Democrat Joe Biden now leads Trump, 290-163.

 Here are the moves we've made in this month's map:

-Wisconsin: Toss Up --> Lean D
+Wisconsin: Toss-Up —> Lean D

-Arizona: Toss Up --> Lean D
+Arizona: Toss-Up —> Lean D

-Nebraska 2nd Congressional District: Toss Up --> Lean D
+Nebraska 2nd Congressional District: Toss-Up —> Lean D

-Iowa: Lean R --> Toss Up
+Iowa: Lean R —> Toss-Up

 That puts Biden — right now — above the 270 electoral vote threshold needed to win a majority of the 538 available, leaving Trump with an uphill climb to win reelection.
 It comes with less than a month to go in the election — and with millions of votes already cast.

-To put Biden's lead in context, even if Trump wins all the remaining toss up states, it would not be enough for him to win.
+To put Biden's lead in context, even if Trump wins all the remaining toss-up states, it would not be enough for him to win.
 The president would need to make gains in the next three weeks in states now leaning toward Biden.
 Of course, Trump was able to do so against Hillary Clinton in 2016, particularly in the Upper Midwest.

 We will update our map in a couple of weeks before the election – and things very well may shift and tighten between now and then, as they did in 2016.